RamblingMadMan/sexi/README.md

 > **WARNING**: This library is experimental and under heavy-development.

-Sexi is a fast, easy to use s-expression library for C++17.
+Sexi is a fast, easy to use s-expression library for C11 and C++17.

 ## Example